-- I am not manipulating anyone, things should just be done my way, then we don’t have a problem, you cause all the problems, I do not care for other pathetic feelings.
+- I am not manipulating anyone, your manipulating me, things should just be done my way, then we don’t have a problem.
+You cause all of the issues.
+I do not care for other pathetic feelings.

-When narcissists do bad things they often feel shame, more because they are worried about how others will see them, which is why they will blame shift onto others to escape responsibility and accountability.
+When narcissists do bad things, they often feel shame, more because they are worried about how others will view them, which is why they will blame shift onto others to escape responsibility and accountability.

-Living with a narcissist is a special kind of living nightmare, they are like a parasite that slowly infects your mind, body and soul, to leave you feeling empty and worthless, with no empathy then they leave you broken and empty in more ways than one.
+Living with a narcissist is a special kind of living nightmare.
+They are like a parasite that slowly infects your mind, body and soul, to leave you feeling empty and worthless, with no compassion towards the pain you’re in, then they leave you broken and empty in more ways than one.
 These will most likely do things behind closed doors and look good to the outside world.

 - Everyone lies, so what if I do, there’s no harm in lying.

-- Rules are made to be broken, the trick is I can do it without being caught.
-If I do get caught I simply do not care for your stupid rules.
+- Rules are made to be broken, and the trick is I can do it without being caught.
+If I do get caught, I do not care for your stupid rules.

 - They said no, and I didn’t want to stop, not my fault they got in my way.

-Psychopaths will do as they please, they will rationalise all that they do within their own minds and to others.
+Psychopaths will do as they please.
+They will rationalise all that they do within their minds and to others.

 The cross overs.

-- Sociopaths, psychopaths and narcissistic people, have a false self that they show others, a false persona and a mask that can slip.
+- Sociopaths, psychopaths and narcissistic people have a false self that they show others, a fake persona and a mask that can slip.

 - They will, psychologically, emotionally, financially, some physically, and mentally take advantage of others without remorse.

-- They will idolise and get into a relationship very fast, they play the story of the hero or victim very well, and create strong bonds with people.
-The faster they can bond with someone the sooner they can start to manipulate them.
+- They will idolise and get into a relationship very fast; they play the story of the hero or victim very well and create strong bonds with people.
+The quicker they can bond with someone, the sooner they can start to manipulate them.

-- The word salad, to begin with, they pay backhanded flattery, people not on the disorder might pay compliments like this without thinking, those on the disorders will do so repeatedly and often at the start.
+- The word salad, to begin with, they pay backhanded flattery.
+People not on the disorder might pay compliments like this without thinking.
+Those with the disorders will do so repeatedly and often at the start.
 Things like.
-“You look amazing, have you lost weight.”
-“Your hair looks much better like that, you should have it that way more often.”
-“If you’d let me move in I could help you out more.”
+“You look amazing.
+Have you lost weight.”
+“Your hair looks much better like that, and you should have it that way more often.”
+“If you’d let me move in, I could help you out more.”

 Similarities in narcissists, psychopaths and sociopaths.